Journey out of this world to World of WearableArt® Awards Show

 “A fabulous event that is equal parts couture, choreography and craziness."
 Time Magazine

 The garments in the show are chosen from the annual WOW Awards competition, which attracts over 300 designers from all corners of the globe.
-A range of highly coveted awards can be won, including prize money, internships and residencies at the internationally renowned Cirque du Soleil in Montreal, New Zealand’s very own iconic Weta Workshop in Wellington and, new for 2019, is The Residency Award in Los Angeles.
+A range of highly coveted awards can be won, including prize money, internships and residencies at New Zealand’s very own iconic Weta Workshop in Wellington and, new for 2019, was The Residency Award in Los Angeles.

 The Great Journeys of New Zealand, proud partner of World of WearableArt

-The Great Journeys of New Zealand is proud to acknowledge that in 2019 we are supporting World of WearableArt as a major partner.
+The Great Journeys of New Zealand are proud to support World of WearableArt as a major partner.

 If there’s one thing World of WearableArt and The Great Journeys of New Zealand truly have in common, it’s that we both put the worlds best on show.